Methodology

 Low

-Limited structural exposure.
-Minimal data access, peripheral operational role, no privileged access, no significant regulatory surface.
+Limited: peripheral role, minimal data, no privileged access, light regulatory surface.

 Lightweight due diligence